 - Wear shoes that fit well.
 Too many foot and ankle issues arise from footwear that does not fit properly.
 Choose pairs that cradle the heel, allow your toes to wiggle, and have a thumb’s width of space between your longest toe and the front.

 We are able to help with senior foot care services in two different ways: treatment and information.
-Our Twin Falls and Burley, ID offices can provide the care you need for any existing foot or ankle problem that is causing pain or interfering with your (or a loved one’s) ability to perform regular tasks.
-Additionally, we can help you create a foot care plan to decrease the risk of having issues arise.Whether you need treatment or prevention help, make Advanced Foot & Ankle your first choice.
-Simply give us a call at (208) 731-6321 to reach our Twin Falls office or (208) 312-4646 to reach our Burley office and schedule your appointment today.
+Our Twin Falls podiatry office can provide the care you need for any existing foot or ankle problem that is causing pain or interfering with your (or a loved one’s) ability to perform regular tasks.
+Additionally, we can help you create a foot care plan to decrease the risk of having issues arise.Whether you need treatment or prevention help, make Advanced Foot & Ankle, Twin Falls podiatrist, your first choice.
+Simply give us a call at (208) 731-6321 to schedule your appointment today.